 First, where it all started: Ireland

 In Ireland, which is considered the place where Halloween is celebrated, the day is still celebrated as in the United States.
-In rural areas, bonfires light up like centuries ago, and throughout the country, children dress up in costumes and spend the evening "trick or treat" in their neighborhoods.
-After the trick or treat, most people attend parties with their neighbors and friends.
-At parties, several games with the neighbors are played, including "snap-apple", a game where an apple on a rope is tied to a doorframe or tree and players try to bite the hanging apple.
+In rural areas, bonfires light up like centuries ago, and throughout the country, children dress up in costumes and spend the evening "trick or treat" in their neighbourhoods.
+After the trick or treat, most people attend parties with their neighbours and friends.
+At parties, several games with the neighbours are played, including "snap-apple", a game where an apple on a rope is tied to a doorframe or tree and players try to bite the hanging apple.
 In addition to bobbing for apples, parents often organize treasure hunts, with candies or pastries as "treasure".
 The Irish also play a card game where the cards are placed face down on a table with candy or coins underneath them.
 When a child chooses a card, it receives any prize that is under it.

 Mexico and Spain are famous for Día de Los Muertos, or "Day of the Dead", which is celebrated every year on 1 and 2 November.
 The locals dress like their ancestors and build private altars called "ofrendas", which they use to present gifts - from sugar skulls to tequila - to the dead.

 The Hungry Ghost Festival is celebrated throughout Hong Kong and China for a full month, starting on the seventh day of the seventh month of the lunar calendar.
 This year's celebration began in August and ended on September 12.

 Festivities include parades, operas, burning incense, food for the dead and operas to entertain the spirits.